 In a recent episode of Trophy Whores, the topic of Microsoft including Keyboard and Mouse to their system came up.
 Some believe that this renders the console market moot from Microsoft’s standpoint.
 Why bother buying an Xbox if it is going to have the same experience as a PC?
 While that seems like a decent argument to have, that is precisely why owning an Xbox One X sounds appealing to me.

-My current PC set up is too old to upgrade single components at a reasonable price.
+While I have one of those modern corner gaming desks for work purposes, my current PC set up is too old to upgrade single components at a reasonable price.
 It appears, after scouring Reddit and Newegg.com, it would cost around $800 to upgrade my PC to its highest possible specs, and even then it would be a 6 year old PC.
 So it appears that I should go to the drawings board and build a PC from the ground up.
 Every person I speak to regarding a build says about the same thing: it will cost around $800 to build one to run most of today’s games, but if I want to future proof myself a little it will cost around $1500.
 This is when things start to make sense to me.
 The clouds clear.
 I hear the birds chirping.